manaswini1869/Golang-Projects/README.md

 The main function initializes the web server, setting up the static file serving, registering the endpoints, and starting the server to listen on port 8080.
 Overall, this program provides a basic example of handling HTTP requests, serving static files, and processing form data in a Go web server.

+# Slack Bot

+The Age Calculator Slack Bot is a Go application that creates a Slack bot capable of calculating a user's age based on the year of birth provided in a Slack message.
+Users can interact with the bot by typing a command in any Slack channel, specifying their year of birth.
+The bot then calculates their age and responds with the result.
+Installation is straightforward, requiring cloning the repository, setting up Slack bot and app tokens, and running the application.
+Contributions are welcome, and the project is licensed under the MIT License.
+For support or inquiries, users can contact the project maintainer via email.

+# Go Email Verifier

+This Go application checks various DNS records for a given domain and prints the results.
+It prompts the user to input domains, one per line, via standard input.
+For each domain entered, it performs DNS lookups to check for MX, SPF, and DMARC records.
+If MX records are found, it indicates that the domain has mail exchange servers.
+It also checks for SPF records, indicating if the domain has Sender Policy Framework configured.
+Additionally, it performs a lookup for DMARC records and prints the results.
+The application utilizes the net package for DNS lookups and the bufio package for reading input.
+If any errors occur during the process, they are logged.
+Overall, this tool provides a simple way to gather DNS information for multiple domains.

+# Go CRM using Go Fiber
+This Go application builds a basic CRM (Customer Relationship Management) system using the Fiber web framework and the GORM ORM for database operations.
+It exposes several API endpoints for managing leads.
+The setupRoutes function configures the routes for endpoints related to lead management, such as retrieving all leads, creating a new lead, deleting a lead, and retrieving a lead by ID.
+The initDatabase function initializes the SQLite database connection and performs migrations to create the necessary table for storing leads.
+In the main function, a new instance of the Fiber web framework is created, followed by initializing the database connection and setting up routes.
+The application listens for incoming requests on port 3000, and the database connection is closed when the main function exits.
+Overall, this application provides a foundation for building a CRM system with basic lead management functionalities.